Sunday, November 3, 2024

 General or non horror content warning- bit of gore- most of the vampire blood is green, the human blood is the problem.
 Quentin Tarantino's foot fetish.
 Rape and sexual assault.
 Gun violence.
 Nudity.
 A side of racism, sexism, and ableism.

 Plot- Seth (George Clooney) and Richie (Quentin Tarantino) Gecko are bank robbers.
-Richie, who is a convicted murderer and sex offender, has recently helped Seth escape from prison in Texas and they are fleeing to Mexico.
-They take a hostage but Richie rapes and murders her (thankfully offscreen) and they are stuck with no transport, so they kidnap a family with their RV.
+Richie, who is also a convicted murderer and sex offender, has recently helped Seth escape from prison in Texas and they are fleeing to Mexico.
+They take a hostage but Richie rapes and murders her (thankfully off screen) and they are stuck with no transport, so they kidnap a family for their RV.
 The family is a disillusioned recently widowed minister, Jacob (Harvey Keitel), and his two teenage children, Kate and Scott (Juliette Lewis and Ernest Liu).
 Richie instantly takes a creepy interest in Kate and her feet (urgh why Tarantino- keep that to yourself).
 They get across the border and stop at the all night strip bar for truckers that their contact in Mexico said to meet him at in the morning.
 Once they are in the bar, Seth who is normally the calmer and much less violent (he only kills people when necessary for his robbery or when they threaten him or Richie) of the Geckos almost gets into a fight, and he and the teenagers start drinking.
 A dancer called Santanico Pandemonium (Salma Hayek) comes to the stage and does a dance with a snake that captivates Richie.
 A fight breaks out and it turns out the bar staff and dancers are all vampires and Santanico Pandemonium kills Richie.

 Short review- You'd think from all the content warnings, I might not like this and you'd be wrong.
 I'm a big fan of Tarantino (aside from his creepy feet thing) and he wrote this, and also of Robert Rodriguez who directed this.
 It leans into the pulpy 70s vibes and hits the nail on the head.
 I normally question Tarantino as an actor (stick to writing and directing) but he is effectively creepy as Richie who to my mind is worse than the vampires.
 I also often dislike Juliette Lewis but I like her here.
 This film is very silly and fun.
-Thing I noticed on this watch, is Seth gay?
-I think the intent is no, but there is only one very short offhand reference to a wife, he takes limited interest in the dancers at the bar (even after he says it is his kind of place), and he turns Kate down at the end of the film, so I think there is a read that he is gay or asexual (in a smarter film, he might be).

 New to me or not- I own the DVD.
 I've seen it is few times